 Just as in other states, companies must state some ownership information (name and address of the owners) in their franchise tax report.
 Incorporation applications and annual franchise tax reports are public records.

 Delaware passed the “registered agent” law in 2006.
 Thanks to this law, courts and Delaware Division of Corporation started to have more authority over fraudulent activities of corporate service providers.
 Each business authorized to operate in Delaware has to give the name and address of a contact person to their registered agent, and their registered agent has to keep this information.

-With the rising worries about starting “shell companies” to avoid legal investigation made Delaware start new standards (in 2012) aiming “shell companies” and incorporation agents which advertises “anonymity and confidentiality.”
-Following year, the state has put new legislation into effect which forces companies to choose their directors within the first year of incorporation.
+With the rising worries about starting “shell companies” to avoid legal investigation Delaware started new standards (in 2012) aiming “shell companies” and incorporation agents which advertises “anonymity and confidentiality.”
+In the year, the state has put new legislation into effect which forces companies to choose their directors within the first year of incorporation.

 The idea behind this was to avoid fraudulent activities by allowing directors, investors and legal bodies access the records of the companies in Delaware to examine them.

 If you have pre-sales questions, Call us + 1 302 310 21 76 ( You can also text on WhatsApp!)